wchao1115/readless/README.md

 ## 1. Overview

 This project aims to make classic novels more accessible and engaging for readers.
 The primary motivation is to leverage Retrieval Augmented Generation (RAG) to allow users to quickly understand the plot of a story, ask specific questions, and even have conversations about the narrative.
 By transforming a novel like Moby Dick into an interactive experience, readers can explore its themes, characters, and plot points more dynamically.
+Although this project uses Moby Dick as a sample novel, the code is generic and can be adapted to RAG any book or any content that can be reliably scraped off any web page.

 The technical foundation of this project is a RAG system.
 This system comprises several key components: a data ingestion pipeline that fetches and processes the novel's text, a vectorization process that converts text chunks into numerical representations (embeddings), a vector store for efficient similarity searching of these embeddings, and a Large Language Model (LLM) that uses the retrieved context to generate answers and engage in conversation.
 For this project, we used Herman Melville's "Moby Dick; or, THE WHALE" from Project Gutenberg.